Introduction

 Of the many skin manifestations seen in TSC, some common patterns emerge: concentric fibrosis/thickened collagen, vascular hyperplasia, fibroblast proliferation, and decreased elastic fibers.
 The most indicative of TSC is perifollicular fibrosis with atrophy and compression of the skin adnexa.
 Cascarino et al have methodically detailed the cutaneous findings as follows.[15]

-Hypomelannotic (ash leaf) lesions demonstrate a normal density of active melanocytes but significantly decreased epidermal melanin pigment in the epidermis.
-Electron microscopy exhibits a reduced number of immature, smaller, and less melanized melanosomes in melanocytes and keratinocytes due to lack of mTOR pathway inhibition (which normally aids melanogenesis).
+Hypomelannotic (ash-leaf) lesions demonstrate a normal density of active melanocytes but significantly decreased epidermal melanin pigment in the epidermis.
+Electron microscopy exhibits a reduced number of immature, smaller, and less melanized melanosomes in melanocytes and keratinocytes due to a lack of mTOR pathway inhibition (which normally aids melanogenesis).
 Hypopigmented macules have been microscopically studied after topical rapamycin application.
 Topical rapamycin substantially improved hypopigmented macules and normalized some of the melanosome abnormalities in the treated skin.

 Angiofibromas present as dome-shaped lesions with normal or sometimes hyperplastic epidermis.
 In the dermis, the collagen tissue and vascular structures expand hypertrophically.
 In older lesions, the collagen becomes more dense and sclerotic.
 Around the skin adnexa, a perifollicular arrangement of collagen compresses these structures, sometimes replacing them with concentric collagen bundles.
 Other characteristics include dilated venules throughout, decreased or absent elastic tissue, and increased stellate cells clustering around the dilated blood vessels.
 Sometimes, multinucleated giant cells are visualized.
-See Figure.
+See Image.
 Tuberous Sclerosis Angiofibroma.

 Fibrous cephalic plaques (forehead plaques) have pathological features similar to angiofibromas.
 Distinguishing features are more prominent vascular dilatation and more sclerosis and hyalinization of collagen with concentric perifollicular fibrosis causing atrophy and compression of the follicle.

-• Shagreen patches are similar to collagenomas (or collagenic hamartomas).
-The dermis is replaced by hyaline collagen which is dense and mostly acellular extending down to the subcutaneous fat.
+- Shagreen patches are similar to collagenomas (or collagenic hamartomas).
+The dermis is replaced by hyaline collagen, which is dense and mostly acellular extending down to the subcutaneous fat.

-• As with fibromas and forehead plaques, follicles show concentric perifollicular collagen with follicular atrophy and compression.
+- As with fibromas and forehead plaques, follicles show concentric perifollicular collagen with follicular atrophy and compression.
 Elastic fibers are thin or absent.[15]
 See Figure.
 Shagreen Patch of Tuberous Sclerosis.

 History and Physical

 The clinical presentation of TSC is highly variable, and manifestations will continue developing over a patient’s lifetime.[5]
 Central nervous system manifestations are common.
 As noted above, seizures are present in up to 90% of patients with TSC, usually presenting before age 3.[14]
 Subependymal giant cell astrocytomas are present in up to 20% of patients with TSC, usually presenting in the first 2 decades of life; they can cause mass effect, hydrocephalus, and even death.[16][22]
+Neuropsychiatric manifestations are present in up to 90% of patients with TSC, including intellectual disability, behavioral difficulties, attention deficit hyperactivity disorder, obsessive-compulsive disorder, and autism spectrum disorders.[1][14]
+About 50% of patients with TSC show signs of having autism spectrum disorder.
+Some evidence shows improvement of all these entities with the use of mTOR inhibitors.[22]

 Skin manifestations are very common, and various skin manifestations are included in the major criteria for diagnosing tuberous sclerosis.
 Facial angiofibromas present in 75% of patients.[2][3]
 Hypomelanotic macules are the most common dermatological manifestation, present in approximately 90% of patients as lighter patches of skin (ie, ash leaf or confetti lesions).
 Fibrous cephalic plaques present most commonly on the forehead, but they can be anywhere on the face or scalp.
 These plaques appear as smooth or bumpy lesions, skin-colored, pink, red, or brown.[23]
 Facial angiofibromas commonly follow a butterfly or malar distribution [24], while Shagreen patches are present in areas of thicker skin as a leathery lesion with a pebbly texture.[3]
 Periungual fibromas are also common and can appear after trauma; about 90% are on the toes.
 Please see StatPearls’ companion reference, “Cutaneous Angiofibromas,” for further information.
-See Figure.
+See Image.
 Tuberous Sclerosis Ash Leaf.

 Lymphangioleiomyomatosis (LAM) occurs primarily in women of childbearing age; studies have shown a wide range of patients with TSC who have radiographic imaging evidence of LAM, ranging from 30% to 80%, with rates increasing with age.
 Fortunately, the vast of patients with LAM are asymptomatic and have only radiographic evidence of LAM.[14][28]
 Presenting symptoms may be chest pain or dyspnea, which, when sudden, could represent a spontaneous pneumothorax.[20]
 Chylothorax is also a possible presentation and can present with progressive dyspnea or chyloptysis.[29]

 Cardiac lesions may be present in 50% to 70% of patients at some time.
 As noted above the lesions can cause neonatal death, but they often regress by early childhood.[2]
 A case series involving 125 patients reported that cardiac rhabdomyomas were the second most common presentation of TSC in early childhood or infancy (second to seizures).[9]
+Renal angiomyolipomas may manifest in 55% to 75% of patients.[6][30]
+Incidence increases with age, and a longitudinal study showed a 75% prevalence of renal angiomyolipomas by the age of 10.5 years.[30]
+These angiomyolipomas are often asymptomatic, but symptoms can include flank pain, hemorrhage, hematuria, and a tender abdominal mass.[20][31]
+The diagnosis of tuberous sclerosis, discussed below, consists of major and minor clinical criteria.[2]
+The diagnosis is often first made during childhood, when several dermatological features may become apparent.[32]

 Evaluation